Speakers will be added to this page as they are confirmed.

 Blanka Zöldi is a reporter with Direkt36, a non-profit investigative journalism centre in Budapest, Hungary, founded in 2014.
 Most recently she has been covering the misuse of European Union funds in Hungary and the country’s controversial Golden Visa program.
 She has also participated in various cross-border collaborations such as the Panama Papers and Paradise Papers investigations.
 Before joining Direkt36, she worked as a political and business reporter at Hungarian daily news site Origo and at BNE Intellinews in Brussels.
 She holds an International Relations degree.

-Professor, Northwestern University
+Professor, Department of Communication Studies, Northwestern University

 Pablo J. Boczkowski is professor in the Department of Communication Studies and co-director (starting in fall 2019) of the Center for Global Culture and Communication at Northwestern University, co-director of the Center for the Study of Media and Society in Argentina, and senior research fellow at the Weizenbaum Institute for the Networked Society in Germany.
 His publications include three books, four edited volumes, and thirty-five journal articles.
 Together with Eugenia Mitchelstein, he writes a monthly column on digital life for the Spanish-speaking portal Infobae.

-Professor, Universidad Católica del Uruguay
+Professor, Communication Department, Universidad Católica del Uruguay

 Federico Comesaña is an Uruguayan journalist and entrepreneur specialized in economics and data science.
 He is managing director and co-founder of Enia (software factory and consulting company specialized in Artificial Intelligence and Data Science).
 He is professor and researcher for the Communication Department of Universidad Católica del Uruguay.
 Read more

-Associate Professor, University of San Andrés (Argentina)
+Associate Professor, Social Sciences Department, University of San Andrés (Argentina)

 Eugenia Mitchelstein is associate professor in the Social Sciences department and director of the Communication Degree at the University of San Andrés, and co-director of the Center for the Study of Media and Society in Argentina.
 She has authored a book, a volume, and a dozen journal articles.
 Together with Pablo Boczkowski, she writes a monthly column on digital life for the Spanish-speaking portal Infobae.

-Assistant Professor, Xavier University
+Assistant Professor, Mass Communication, Xavier University

 Shearon Roberts is an assistant professor of Mass Communication at Xavier University of Louisiana in New Orleans.
 She teaches the Converged Media writing sequence, Digital Storytelling, Social Media, Multimedia Production and courses in Latin America and the Caribbean and the African Diaspora.
 She researches journalism practices in the Caribbean, Caribbean media systems, and Caribbean media discourse.
 Read more

-Assistant Professor, Pontificia Universidad Católica de Chile
+Assistant Professor, School of Communications, Pontificia Universidad Católica de Chile

 Magdalena Saldaña is an assistant professor in the School of Communications at Pontificia Universidad Católica de Chile, and a Junior Researcher at the Millennium Institute for Foundational Research on Data (IMFD).
 She holds a Bachelor’s degree in Journalism and a Master’s degree in Social Research, both from Universidad de Concepción, Chile, and a PhD in Journalism and Mass Communication from the University of Texas at Austin, USA… Read more